 With all of these thoughts in the background, William & Mary seemed like a natural fit.
 I have always loved the South, it would get me off campus for a year, and I would still be in a demanding academic environment.
 I sent my application in early February and received my acceptance letter during Spring break.
 I turned to the process of enrolling in the program.
 For the sake of brevity, I won’t get into the bureaucratic drudgery that went along with this, but there’s one important point to be made — that my Hamilton professors were highly supportive and encouraging.
 This was heartening, since they teach at an institution that claims to value the student’s ability to forge his or her own path.
 The Hamilton administration, in contrast, seemed to do everything in its power to dissuade me from pursuing a domestic program lacking its name.
 Given that the academic caliber of Hamilton and William & Mary is similar, I can only conclude that Hamilton was reticent because my tuition dollars would go to a different institution for a year.

-It is impossible to make my from my year studying colonial history at William & Mary relevant to students with majors that are far afield.
+It is impossible to make my year studying colonial history at William & Mary relevant to students with majors that are far afield.
 I am not sure many readers would want to hear about my esoteric knowledge of the hierarchy of space created by brick patterns, nor would my archival research on St. George Tucker and his 1796 plan for abolition of slavery in Virginia hold sway over many audiences.
 The best I can do is impart the two lessons I drew from the year.

 The first: an affirmation that our time as students is fleeting.
 Writing this with only three weeks left in my year feels bizarre.
 As much as I wish it would, time passes no more slowly here in the Tidewater region.
 I would implore students not to take for granted the value of remaining in an academic setting, at least for these four years.
 Moreover, study what interests you.
 As one of my professors here told me: “There is no shame in pursuing history; at the very least, it is a beautiful gift to be able to study your passion.”
 There will be endless vacations, later, dedicated to exploring far-off lands.
 There are only eight semesters dedicated to exploring knowledge.